Why choose custom-made blockout roller blinds

 How much does shipping cost?

-We do free shipping on regular sized orders over $150.
+We offer free shipping on regular sized orders.
 However, this excludes rural delivery and oversized orders.
-You can find out more about shipping costs for these, here.
+You can find out more about shipping costs for these here.

 How do I clean roller blinds?